 How did our forest area come about?

-The area had not been used in a long time so work started into clearing the area.
+The area had not been used in a long time so work began on clearing the area.
 Trees and shrubs were cut down to create a large area at the top of the forest.
 The fences were taken down and wooden poles were put into place.
 In the rest of the area the rubbish including mattresses, trollies and many other things were cleared ready for when the children returned.
 We later added an outdoor classroom for children to go out and learn in.

 School council have had a number of ideas about how the area can be used and have requested wooden benches be placed in the woodland forest area.
 They have also requested that ropes are added to help children climb up and down the slopes.
 Watch this space as their ideas keep coming!